devestp/test-assignemnt/README.md

-# WallGold - Order Book Trading Platform
+# Order Book Trading Platform

 This is a sophisticated order book trading platform built with Laravel, implementing Domain-Driven Design (DDD) principles.
 The application enables users to create and manage buy/sell orders while maintaining a live order book view.
 The system handles order matching, credit management, and idempotent transaction processing.